-Are different colors of bell peppers healthier for you?
+Are different colors of bells healthier for you?

 The colors come mostly from their maturity level.
-Typically a pepper starts green (the green bell pepper) and matures into one of the many varieties of colors.
+Typically a pepper starts green and matures into one of the many varieties of colors.
 There are exceptions.
 One variety of bell remains green for its entire life (aptly named Permagreen).
 And there are varieties that start out more yellowish or purple than green.

 Red bell peppers also have the benefit of containing lycopene, a very powerful carotenoid also found in tomatoes.
 It’s been linked to helping prevent cancer, heart disease, and diabetes among other amazing qualities.
 So if you’re looking to maximize your health benefit, lean towards the more mature peppers.

 They do.
 Again, it’s all about their maturity level, but also mix in the soil they are grown in and how they are kept after harvest.
-Typically young green bell peppers are more bitter in taste.
-As they age, bell peppers gain in sweetness.
+Typically young green bells are more bitter in taste.
+As they age, they gain in sweetness.
 Ripe yellow and orange bell peppers are definitely going to taste sweeter than a green variety.
-And a red bell pepper trumps them all in sweetness.
+And a red bell trumps them all in sweetness.

 Where can you buy bell peppers?